miamiyankee13/api-docs-medicine-cabinet/source/index.html.md

 	"password": "<your password>"
 }'
 ```
-Once you have an account, you must make a POST request to this endpoint in order to obtain a token.
+Once you have an account, you must either login from the <a href='https://medicine-cabinet.herokuapp.com/'>client</a> or make a POST request to this endpoint in order to obtain a token.

 ### HTTP Request